 “It is probably the largest collection dedicated to Bingham in the country,” he said.

 He decided to make a permanent loan of the paintings to the county.
 Also in that space – the west side of the upstairs of the courthouse – are five Binghams from the Missouri State Historical Society.
 They are on display into January.
 A lithograph of “Order No. 11” also is on display.

 McClain said the community doesn’t sufficiently capitalize on all this by telling Bingham’s story in a compelling way, though putting the new museum in the courthouse that also houses a city tourism center and the Jackson County Historical Society will help get that message across to more visitors.

-Page 2 of 2 - “I became convinced we ought to focus on him,” he said.
+“I became convinced we ought to focus on him,” he said.

 There is a variety of portraits.
 There’s James Sydney Rollins, a founder of the University of Missouri – think of the Rollins Quadrangle – who was Bingham’s good friend, political ally and artistic patron.
 Then there’s John Campbell, who was prominent as a freighter on the Santa Fe Trail, and his cousin, William Campbell, also in the family business.
 There are judges and artists, husbands and wives, people well known in society in the middle decades of the 19th century.
 Some of Bingham’s narratives also are on display: “Stump Speaking,” “Jolly Flatboatmen,” “The County Election,” “The Puzzled Witness” and “In a Quandry.”

 Steve Noll, executive director of the Jackson County Historical Society, points out that Bingham portrayed the nation’s westward expansion and the development of the political institutions that endure to this day.
 Putting the paintings in a site such as the Truman Courthouse works well, he said.